 Citicoline affects acetylcholine, dopamine, and glutamate neurotransmitter systems; serves as an intermediate in phospholipid metabolism; and enhances the integrity of nerve membranes.
 Interest has grown in citicoline as a treatment for addiction since it may have beneficial effects on craving, withdrawal symptoms, and cognitive functioning, as well as the ability to attenuate the neurotoxic effects of drugs of abuse.

-Most addiction research has evaluated citicoline for cocaine use although it is suggested that citicoline may also hold promise for other addictions including alcohol, cannabis dependence and binge eating.
+Most addiction research has evaluated citicoline for cocaine and methamphetamine use although it is suggested that citicoline may also hold promise for other addictions including alcohol, cannabis dependence and binge eating.
 Although not well studied in opioid addiction, the benefit of citicoline is also suggested.
 Citicoline appears to decrease craving and is associated with a reduction in cocaine use, especially in patients with both bipolar disorder and cocaine addiction.

 Learning and Memory

-Experimental studies in both animals and humans have suggested that Citicoline has ability to promote learning ability and memory.
+Experimental studies in both animals and humans have suggested that citicoline has ability to promote learning ability and memory.
 In a double blind, crossover trial, it was showed that citicoline improved the ability to recall words and objects.

 Citicoline has neuroprotective and neuronal membrane-stabilizing effects and because of these properties it is expected that citicoline may be beneficial for individuals with Parkinson’s disease.
 In addition, citicoline has an ability to increase dopamine synthesis so may allow for the reduction of levodopa dosage.
 In the results from one study it was shown that citicoline improved speech, gait, posture, tremor, agility, and slowness of movements in Parkinson’s disease.